 When you are considering the purchase of prescription aviator sunglasses online there are a number of things you need to know before placing your order.

 Ordering prescription aviator sunglasses online can be difficult, and you may have a lot of questions.
-There are many choices in lens material, lens tints and options such as a scratch resistant or anti-reflective coatings.
+There are several choices in lens material, lens tints and options such as polarization.
 If you would like to discuss options you can call us at 1 (866) 440-2461 and we can help you make the best choice for your needs!

 The first thing you will need is a prescription for lenses that is less than one (1) year old.
 You can go to any optometrist and get your eyes examined and get the prescription from the optometrist.
 The optometrist can not refuse to give you your prescription or insist that you purchase your glasses or sunglasses from them.

 You need not worry about getting your prescription from the eye doctor because in 1980 the Federal Trade Commission passed the Prescription Release Rule which became law.

 The rule requires eye doctors (both optometrists and ophthalmologists) to give patients a copy of their eyeglass prescription at the end of an eye exam.

 Your eye doctor must give you a copy of the prescription whether or not you ask for it.
 Eye doctors may not condition the release of your prescription on your agreement to purchase eyeglasses from them, nor may they charge you an extra fee to release your prescription.
 They also may disclaim liability for the accuracy of the prescription if you purchase lenses elsewhere.

 Important: Be sure and have the optometrist give you the PD (Pulpilary Distance) numbers – you will need two PD numbers if the prescription is for bifocal lenses.

 What You Need To Know